philrz/super/docs/formats/vng.md

 VNG is the "stacked" version of Zed, where the fields from a stream of Zed records are stacked into vectors that form columns.
-Its purpose is to provide for efficient analytics and search over bounded-length sequences of [ZNG](zng.md) data that is stored in columnar form.
+Its purpose is to provide for efficient analytics and search over bounded-length sequences of [Super Binary](bsup.md) data that is stored in columnar form.

 Like [Parquet](https://github.com/apache/parquet-format),
 VNG provides an efficient columnar representation for semi-structured data,